ueno-llc/react-native-starter/README.md

 - Environment variables can be read with `import config from 'config';`.
 - Environment hot-reload support with `yarn build:env`.

+## Adding native dependencies (react-native link)

+**Note:** This starter-kit does not support react-native link.

+All native iOS modules need to be installed through cocoapods by adding podspec to ios/Podfile and pod install.

+If the npm package does not provide podspec, simply add it to the `node_modules/{package-name}/{package-name}.podspec` folder and run `patch-package {package-name}` and commit the changes into your repository.
+The patch file will go into `patches` folder.

+Installing for android is just as normal manual installation, add project to `./android/settings.gradle`, add implementation to project dependencies in `./android/app/build.gradle` and finally import the module in `./android/app/src/main/**/MainApplication.java` and add it to the packages array.

 ## Network requests

 Development mode proxies all network requests to the open devtools network panel.